KessokuTeaTime/Knowledges/README.md

 # Knowledges

-**Knowledges** makes inspecting game information such as block, entity and armor durability easy and elegent. **Knowledges** provides fully extensionable component and data api that can be easily added through your mod's entrypoints.
+**Knowledges** makes inspecting game information such as block, entity and armor durability easier and more elegent than ever. **Knowledges** provides fully extensionable component and data api that can be easily added through your mod's entrypoints.

 By default, **Knowledges** provides 6 components: